lastbroadcast/Papers3-to-Zotero/README.md

 *From Papers3, export as 'EndNote XML v8 or higher'

-*Customise the script to make the modifications you want.
-For example:
+*If desired, customise the script to make the modifications you want (see comments in script).
+By default the script:
--'%20' character changed to a space
+-replaces the '%20' character with a space
--I was using Parallels to run Papers3, so I needed to remove a specific string from all path names -several XML tags that are not recognised by Zotero are removed
+-removes several XML tags that are not recognised by Zotero -removes a string that was added to all path names Parallels (used to run Papers3), preventing the import of pdf attachments

 *Run script